NatalieKilhamn/3d6constitution/docs/corpus/12_magic.md

 12.14 Focused academic study of a spell gives 1d6 points of skill improvement per full day spent.

 12.15 A character who tried to cast at least one spell during a session gets an extra improvement roll at the end of the session.
-This roll is not for abilities; instead they can try to improve one spell skill rating.
+This roll is not for abilities; instead they can try to improve the skill rating of one spell they attempted.
 The player rolls a d100: if the result is higher than their current rating, they get the result as their new rating; if it is lower, they improve it by 1d6 points instead.